Tracy Romano, PhD, Vice President of Biological Research & Chief Scientist

 Justin Richard, Graduate Student

 Justin Richard has been with Mystic Aquarium since he started volunteering as an Exhibit Educator in 1999.
 He completed two Husbandry internships at the Aquarium in 2001 and 2002.
 After graduating from Connecticut College in 2003, Richard was hired as a beluga whale trainer at the Aquarium.
 In 2011, Richard was awarded a National Science Foundation graduate student fellowship.
-He is currently completing the final year of his PhD in the Integrative and Evolutionary Biology Program at the University of Rhode Island (URI), where he is investigating the presence and quantification of reproductive hormones in whale respiratory vapor, or “blow.”
+He received his PhD in the Integrative and Evolutionary Biology Program at the University of Rhode Island (URI) in 2016, where he investigate the presence and quantification of reproductive hormones in whale respiratory vapor, or “blow.”
 He is also isolating DNA in blow for genetic testing.
 Richard has participated in a variety of field research projects, including studying beluga behavior near Somerset Island, Nunavut, Canada, and participating in satellite tagging and health assessment research on belugas in Bristol Bay, Alaska.
 Richard is a co-instructor of the Seminar on Marine Mammals, offered jointly through Mystic Aquarium, URI, and the University of Connecticut.
 In the future, Richard hopes to study belugas under human care in order to develop new research tools that can be used to advance knowledge about the management and conservation of wild beluga populations.

 Allison D. Tuttle, DVM, Diplomate ACZM